-(a) The agency shall not consider the clients' willingness to donate money, goods or services or to participate in agency fund-raising efforts in determining their eligibility for services.

-(b) The agency shall provide equal access to services to all eligible clients without regard to actual or potential donations of money, goods, time or efforts.

-(c) The agency shall prepare and maintain on file a written schedule of all fees charged and provide a copy of the schedule to an agency client before service delivery begins.

-(d) The agency shall prepare and maintain on file a written description of its policies and procedures for the setting, collecting, waiver, non-payment and refunding of fees, along with guidelines for exceptions to these policies and procedures.

-1. The agency shall make refunds to a client who is eligible for a refund no more than 30 calendar days after receipt of the client's written request for such refunds.

-2. The agency shall maintain on file written requests for such refunds and copies of the refund checks mailed to the clients.
+- (a) The agency shall not consider the clients' willingness to donate money, goods or services or to participate in agency fund-raising efforts in determining their eligibility for services. - (b) The agency shall provide equal access to services to all eligible clients without regard to actual or potential donations of money, goods, time or efforts. - (c) The agency shall prepare and maintain on file a written schedule of all fees charged and provide a copy of the schedule to an agency client before service delivery begins. - (d) The agency shall provide, as specified in N.J.A.C.
+10:121A-5.2(b), information to all applicants on the agency's policies and procedures for the setting, collecting, waiving and payment of fees.
+This shall include its policies on refunding money/fees paid by the applicant(s) to the agency when: - 1.
+An identified service is not rendered; - 2.
+There is a disruption of services; - 3.
+The child identified for adoption is no longer available for adoption; - 4.
+There is a problem with the applicant(s) such as an illness, a divorce, a loss of job, or other circumstance which would affect the outcome of the adoption; or - 5.
+The agency decides the applicant(s) is not suitable for adoption.